 - Indices: eToro offers 3 indices that you can buy or sell at the click of a button.
 This includes the FTSE 100, Dow Jones 30, France 40, S&P 500, NASDAQ 100, Japan 225, and more.

-- Cryptocurrency: You can buy 16 different cryptocurrencies at eToro at a minimum investment of just $25.
+- Cryptocurrency: If you’re looking for the best bitcoin trading platform UK, you can buy 16 different cryptocurrencies at eToro at a minimum investment of just $25.
 This includes Bitcoin, Ethereum, Ripple, Bitcoin Cash, Ripple, and more.
 There’s also cryptocurrency trading for crypto cross-pairs like BTC/ETH.
 You can either buy cryptocurrencies and own the assets or do cryptocurrency trading via CFDs.